staropram/AGI-bootstrap/README.md

 The system is interactive (see `continuous` option to override).
 At the present time chatgpt3.5 needs a bit of help and I've noticed that sometimes it is way dumber than other times, so I think OpenAI throttles performance sometimes.

+Sometimes chatgpt3.5 will respond with something that isn't a command so you need to tell it to continue.

+Or sometimes chatgpt3.5 will mix a command with text.
+Usually you can just respond with:

+"send only json"

+And it will then send the correct command.
+It is on the tTODO list to try and figure out what it is trying to do.

 # Config

 Take a look at the config template `config.R`: